The Blacklist: Local networks

 In the United States, all episodes were available for purchase on Prime Video.
 The new episodes were released on Peacock the day after the debut on NBC.
 The series was broadcast simultaneously on Global in Canada.
 In France, the first eight seasons were broadcast by TF1, with all seasons available on pay TV service Serieclub.
 In Germany, the first five seasons were broadcast on RTL Crime.
 In Italy, the first seven seasons and the first seventeen episodes of season eight were broadcast on Fox Crime before a transfer to Sky Group-owned Sky Investigation.
 It broadcast the final five episodes of season eight and season nine, which was split into two parts and premiered on December 19, 2021, and July 3, 2021, respectively.
 Sky Group also had the rights to broadcast The Blacklist in the United Kingdom and Ireland, where season nine premiered on May 11, 2022, on Sky Max, and formerly broadcast the series on Sky One.
 Spanish channel Energy had the rights to broadcast the first seven seasons, with the latest season premiering on January 22, 2022.
-In Australia, the broadcast rights belonged to 7 Australia, where the ninth season premiered on March 26, 2022.
-In the Netherlands, the tenth season will be broadcast on Videoland starting March 6, 2023.
+The series is also broadcast in Spain through Movistar Plus+, where the tenth season premiered on February 27, 2023, without domestic dubbing, which was later added.
+In Australia, the broadcast rights belonged to 7 Australia, where the tenth season will premiere on May 22, 2023.
+In the Netherlands, the tenth season is broadcast on Videoland starting March 6, 2023.